What is Temporary Car Insurance?

 When you buy a new car, you need to have insurance in place to drive it home.
 This can sometimes be a hassle, especially if you haven’t sold your old car or switched over the insurance.

-Temporary cover is ideal for driveaway insurance, and can last between an hour and 30 days.
+Temporary insurance is ideal for driveaway insurance, and can last between an hour and 30 days.
 This allows you plenty of time to get your new car home and search for the best insurance deal.

 Can I borrow a friend or family member’s car?